marktheo/docker-install/README.md

-# Docker manual installation for Debian Ubuntu and Fedora
+# Docker manual installation for Debian, Ubuntu and Fedora

 **Download the installation script from source**
 ```